Working, Blogging and Other Stuff

-My goal is to save 50% of my income each month and I didn’t come close to meeting that goal in June.
-I made $1902.65 and managed to save $100.
-That amounted to a 5.25% savings rate.
-My June expenses were once again too high.
+My goal is to save 50% of my income each month and I didn’t come close to meeting that goal in July.
+I made $955.36 and managed to save $100.
+That amounted to a 10.46% savings rate.
+The main reason for the low savings rate was the low income.
+I need to save a lot more than 50% of my income this month to keep my overall savings rate at over 50% for the year since there will likely be at least a couple more low earning months this year.

 Online Income